abatista667/chat/Readme.md

 <h3>My Limitations</h3>
 I'm woring on a 13inch laptop with not additional monitor, i couldn't test this app in XL resolution.

+<i>We have a time machine that can predict the future, it's called planning.</i>
+Ariel Batista